Incidents

 -

-The app automatically records your location and timestamp.
+Submit.
+The app records your location and timestamp automatically.

 The available types depend on your organisation.
 Each organisation configures its own set of incident types, localised in the appropriate language.